Initiating a charge

 Yes

-A merchant_initiated transaction is submitted using stored payment details without the cardholder's active participation during the checkout or invoice process.
-This charge type can only occur when an agreement exists that allows the client to initiate payments on behalf of their customers.
+transaction is submitted using stored payment details without the cardholder's active participation during the checkout or invoice process.
+This charge type can only occur when an agreement allows the client to initiate payments on behalf of their customers.

-Since Digital River acts as the authorized reseller of record, we initiate and process the transaction on your behalf.
+Since Digital River is the authorized reseller of record, we initiate and process the transaction on your behalf.
 You, in turn, are acting on the behalf of your customer.

 Subscription renewals and automated payments for water, sewer, gas, or electric utilities are common examples of this charge type.